 Only a few weeks later, at the beginning of December, they were married.
-The Times reported “It’s all true about the marriage of Thomas H. Wells, stockbroker, and Stracia Walsh, manicurist.
+The New York Times reported “It’s all true about the marriage of Thomas H. Wells, stockbroker, and Stracia Walsh, manicurist.
 Moreover, it’s really romantic.”
 The newlyweds started their married life in Harperley Hall.

 Among the original tenants was Almuth Cunningham Vandiver, former Assistant District Attorney.
 He was married on Saturday, November 30, 1912 to Eleanor M. S. Williams in St. Bartholomew’s Church.
 “Miss Williams comes from an old family of Long Island,” mentioned The Sun.

 The couple would routinely appear in the society columns of New York newspapers.
 The New York Times, for instance, reported on February 5, 1914 that “Mrs. Almuth C. Vandiver of 1 West Sixty-Fourth Street gave a dinner last night for Mrs. George Gordon Battle, and her sisters, Miss Bagby and Mrs. Bolling, of Richmond, Va.
 There was dancing afterward.”